code11/engine/docs/docs/introduction.md

 > At the core of every UI is a state

-The clay of an application is its state.
+The clay of an application is its [state](/docs/concepts/state).
 Although the core of the application, state in engine is simply a plain old Javascript Object.
 As the requirements evolve, so do the state, and views and logic associated with it.

 #### Reactive Computations

-Dumb components, plain data, and computations capable of reacting to changes in the data makes an Engine app.
+Dumb components, plain data, and computations capable of reacting to changes (called [producers](/docs/api/producer)) in the data makes an Engine app.

 Engine apps are reactive.
 They start with: